sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 ### 9:00am

 Colin Atkinson bridges viewpoint engineering to language engineering in his invited talk.
 It's about time!
+It emphasizes that the language view on software engineering also includes the field of software architecture.